Welcome to rvlphotographs.com!

 It was 2005 and film cameras were basically obsolete.
 Not to mention the fact that he had no idea how to even use all the dials and levers of an SLR camera.
 Needless to say, after running around the Gas Light District of San Diego to get the film developed, the images were at best a blurry, poorly exposed waste of money.

 After that disappointing SLR film experience, it took another 4 years for the interest to resurface.
-On a whim, Reggie and his fiancée registered for one of those new-fangled digital SLR cameras for their wedding.
-Lucky for them, a group of very generous family members pooled money together to purchase the entry-level Nikon D60 DSLR package.
+In 2009, Reggie got his hands on one of those new-fangled digital SLR cameras.
+It was the great entry-level Nikon D60 DSLR package with kit lens.

 Today, photography has become a great artistic outlet for Reggie in an otherwise mathematical and structured daily life of a mechanical engineer.
 It’s a fulfilling profession but everyone needs a hobby.